CivicActions/accessibility/_posts/2021-05-10-automated-web-content-testing-how-we-use-open-source-tools-to-scale-inclusive-accessible-online-content.md

 ---
 layout: post
-title:  "Automated text feedback: Using retext to ensure our text meets our standards"
+title:  "Automated web content testing: How we use open source tools to scale inclusive, accessible online content"
 date:   2021-05-07 07:00:00 -0800
 description: Using GitHub and open source technology -- general and text-specific -- we created a continuous text feedback mechanism to help ensure our content meets out standards.
 author: daniel-mundra